 So, they made similar gains to the first phase, right?
 Maybe a little extra because of the placebo effect?

 They gained an average of 45 kg (about 100 pounds) between their three lifts.
-They didn’t report the breakdown per lift, but that’s probably somewhere in the neighborhood of 40 pounds on the bench, and 30 apiece on seated and military press.
 That’s in contrast to 24 pounds TOTAL in the first four weeks between all three lifts.

 All because they THOUGHT they were on ‘roids.